distilledhype/kaplusbo.ninja/README.md

 git clone git@github.com:distilledhype/tiny-static.git <TARGET DIR>
 ```

-You may want to change your origin to the repo of your choice.
+You may want to change `origin` to the remote repo of your choice.

 ```
 git remote set-url origin <YOUR REPO URL>